 The main difference between a tablet SIM and smartphone SIM is that a tablet SIM just offers data, with no calls or texts included.
 A tablet SIM needn’t break the bank – there are some extremely cheap ones around although your data allowance will be pretty small.
 At the other end of the scale, you can get up to 50GB a month with some networks.
 As yet, there is no unlimited data tablet plan available – but watch this space.

-£22 is a decent monthly price but you’ll need to commit to two years to get it.
+£16 is an excellent monthly price, but you’ll need to commit to two years to get it.
 You’ll also need to pass a credit check.
 The price includes a £5 monthly discount for paying by direct debit – so add on £60 a year to the price if you want to pay another way.